 What happens next?

-Go to top of this page and click the "In This Section" button to learn more about Care Management Services.
-If you are interested in speaking with someone about Memorial's palliative care service, call 217-788-5565 or view our program brochure here.
+Care management is focused on improving your health by helping you, your healthcare providers and your loved ones manage your medical conditions more effectively.
+Learn more about Care Management Services .
+If you are interested in speaking with someone about Memorial's palliative care service, call 217-788-5565 or view our program brochure here .

 Click here to send a community-based referral